What is peering?

 Some of them have to do with economics.
 How much traffic do you have?
 How much are you paying for transit?
 How much of that traffic could be easily shifted to peering?
 How much will peering cost, including the connectivity and people to manage it?
 Will it save you money?
 These costs are easy to put into a spreadsheet and see how they stack up for you.

 Then there are the less quantifiable, but equally important factors:

 How much control do you want over your traffic?
 Do you prefer hands-on involvement in your traffic routing, or is that something you’d rather let somebody else handle?
 Does your network have any requirements that the available transit providers can’t deal well with?
 Is speed and latency important for you?
 Is keeping traffic local a priority for you?
 Is the robustness, stability and efficiency an exchange point offers important to you?

-If the benefits stack up favorably, peering may be the right thing to do!
+If the benefits stack up favourably, peering may be the right thing to do.